 ¡Otro sueño convertido en realidad!
 Happy to announce I am a 2021 Photolucida Critical Mass Top 50 among a very diverse group of artists.
 The project selected La Ciudad en las Nubes is about decolonizing narratives surrounding the discovery of Machu Picchu and it's part of a larger work in progress.
 I am still pinching myself... very excited about this project.
-I am now looking for an artist in residence opportunity for 2022 to fully focus on my practice.
-To view the whole series visit: https://www.claudiafineart.com/pais2 To view the list of winners visit: https://www.photolucida.org/critical-mass/top-50
+To view the whole series visit: www.claudiafineart.com/pais1 To view the list of winners visit: https://www.photolucida.org/critical-mass/top-50

 So happy and grateful to see La Ciudad en las Nubes featured on LENSCRATCH Journal.
 Please take a time to read this thoughtful interview by Daniel George.
 This project is about Machu Picchu, the myth of the discoverer and dismantling narratives of oppression.
 This keeps me going...